-As an Erasmus+ ICM student, QMUL will administer your Erasmus+ ICM grant while you study with us.
-The grant is made up as follows (Please note: the grant rates below are for the 2017/18 academic year):
+As an Erasmus+ ICM student, Queen Mary will administer your Erasmus+ ICM grant while you study with us.
+The grant is made up as follows:

 Before you go on your placement, you will have to submit two contractual documents to secure your grant/s: the Grant Agreement and Learning Agreement.
 You are also required to complete a BACS form for Finance and submit evidence of complementary insurance cover and an obtained visa (if applicable).

 Your Grant Agreement

 Before you go on your exchange, you will have to sign a grant agreement with Queen Mary, formally accepting the grant and acknowledging the obligations you enter into when you accept it.
 This agreement will be issued by Queen Mary's Erasmus+ Institutional Coordinator.

 You also need to submit your Learning Agreement (which is linked to your grant agreement) before you begin your exchange.
 This agreement includes your forecasted study plan (modules for undergraduate and postgraduate taught students; research plan for postgraduate research students) and must be approved and signed by all three parties prior to submission (yourself, the Erasmus+ Coordinator from your home institution’s academic department and Queen Mary).